Nafees10/qscript/spec/spec.md

 load(debug);
 ```

-This will create an instance of debug and merge it's symbols with current
+This will create an instance of debug and merge it's public symbols with
-script.
+current module.

-Similarly, a script can be loaded and all it's public symbols made public:
+Similarly, a module can be loaded and all it's public symbols made public:

 ```
 pub load(debug);
 ```

-if a script/library is `load`-ed multiple times, instance is created only once,
+if a module is `load`-ed multiple times, instance is created only once,
 succeeding `load`s return the same instance.

 ---

+// TODO: move this after module and struct
 # Visibility

-All script members are by default private, and only accessible inside the
+All members are by default private, and only accessible inside current scope.
-script.

 The `pub` keyword can be prefixed to make a member public:

 ```
-fn somePrivateFunction(int arg){
-	# body of private function
-}
 pub struct SomeStruct{
 	var int someInt, someOtherInt; # these data members are private pub var int x; # this is public